Quick-Start Business Development Plan for Small Businesses

 2. Evaluate your business.

-This second step of business planning involves examining the current position of your business.
+This second step of your development plan involves examining the current position of your business.
 First, the easy part.
 What are your business’s three best strengths right now?
 And what are your business’s three areas of weakness?
 (For more on this, see How to Do SWOT Analysis for Your Business and/or this example of a SWOT analysis.)

 Now it gets a little harder; you need to relate these strengths and weaknesses to your vision statement for next year.
 How will the three strengths you have identified get you closer to where you want to be next year?
 How will the three weaknesses hold you back?